MuMiN-dataset/mumin-build/README.md

 $ pip install mumin
 ```

-To be able to build the dataset Twitter data needs to be downloaded, which
+To be able to build the dataset, Twitter data needs to be downloaded, which
 requires a Twitter API key.
 You can get one
 [for free here](https://developer.twitter.com/en/portal/dashboard).
 You will
 need the _Bearer Token_.